damius12/WinsplitParser/README.md

 ## Future ideas

-- Add a graph for visually analysing the performance, based on the gap to the mean of the top 3 splits on each leg (similar to the feature present on [swiss orienteering](https://www.o-l.ch/cgi-bin/results?type=rang&year=2024&rl_id=7592&kat=HAL&zwizt=1&graph=1)).
 - Add a GUI where the event list is shown as a dropdown menu, and then a class can be chosen in a dropdown menu, as well as the possibility to change the default parameters.
 - Make it a proper python package and distribute it.